youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/media.md

     `0` if this device cannot provide this information, in which case the caller can probably assume stereo output.

-### SbMediaAudioHeader ###
+### SbMediaAudioSampleInfo ###

-An audio sequence header, which is a description of a given audio stream.
+An audio sample info, which is a description of a given audio sample.
 This, in hexadecimal string form, acts as a set of instructions to the audio decoder.

-The Sequence Header consists of a little-endian hexadecimal encoded `WAVEFORMATEX` structure followed by an Audio-specific configuration field.
+The audio sample info consists of a little-endian hexadecimal encoded `WAVEFORMATEX` structure followed by an Audio-specific configuration field.
 The `WAVEFORMATEX` structure is specified at: [http://msdn.microsoft.com/en-us/library/dd390970(v=vs.85).aspx](http://msdn.microsoft.com/en-us/library/dd390970(v=vs.85).aspx)

 #### Members ####

+*   `const char * mime`

+    The mime of the audio stream when `codec` isn't kSbMediaAudioCodecNone.
+It may point to an empty string if the mime is not available, and it can only be set to NULL when `codec` is kSbMediaAudioCodecNone.
 *   `uint16_t format_tag`

     The waveform-audio format type code.